sen1/HCal-notebook/README.md

 # HCAL iPython notebook

-This notebook is a simple data analysis in particle physics.
+This notebook shows a simple data analysis in experimental particle physics.
 Data was collected with a prototype of a calorimeter for sPHENIX experiment at Brookhaven National Laboratory.
+At the end of the notebook you will learn how to reconstruct particle energy using a calorimeter.